 Full size amount: 8.8 oz / 250 g

 This is another product that made its rounds amongst the subscriptions.
 I’ve reviewed it here, on my December 2018 Ipsy Glam Bag review.

-This smells amazing and was a lovely exfoliator on my skin.
+It smells amazing and was a lovely exfoliator on my skin.
 It did foam up a little, which I am not used to in this type of product, but I guess that’s ’cause it is also for the hair.
-I tried using it on my scalp and I had to use quite a bit because it didn’t spread well.
+So I tried using it on my scalp but I had to use quite a bit because it didn’t spread well.

 - Developed and produced in the United States

 - No parabens, phthalates, or sulfates

 - Cruelty-free and no animal testing

 Full size price: $28 USD

 Full size amount: 250 ml / 8 fl oz